Beef1297/Processing/README.md

 - draw tree using LSystem Algorythm
 - using byte as a symbol of the lsystem rule, this lsystem is very fast.
-  - if just drawing tree, frame rate will be about 60Hz
+  - if just drawing the stem of tree, frame rate will be about 60Hz
 - I will expand this project to 3D.

 <img width="241" alt="pixel-lsystem" src="https://user-images.githubusercontent.com/35088986/56459007-df271400-63c8-11e9-853f-a28b056333d2.png"/>